-The 2021 Call of Duty League Championship Weekend is now finished, with one player writing their names in the history books by adding themselves to the prestigious list of CoD World Champions.
+The 2022 Call of Duty League Championship Weekend is now finished, with four new players adding their names to the elite list of Call of Duty world champions.

 1. Karma – 3x